ajirlbeck14/Project/README.md

 Helping you take control of your herd's tomorrow, today!

 ![CattleTEC](CattleTEC-PNG.png "CattleTEC Logo")

+## Background
+Goal is to use Data to Help Cow/Calf Producers Make Better Management Decisions to Increase Profitability

+* Extremely volatile and uncertain markets for agricultural commodities
+  * Unexpected weather
+  * Global politics
+* Many cow/calf producers today don’t have records of their operation
+  * Time / Other priorities
+  * Numerous variables making it difficult to be organized
+* Factors on Profitability
+  * Weather Patterns  :x:
+  * Markets :x:
+  * Input / Feed Costs  :white_check_mark:

+## Data Analysis Task

+## Data Inputs

 ## Project Workflow
 Here you can see a brief layout of how we intend